dankuck/dankuck.github.io/_drafts/national-surveys.md

 The God of Doubt allows you to doubt anything you want.

 And I think I've made the point that the analogies are often the reverse of what these people are trying to convey.
-In fact the scientists who made the mistakes of the tobacco era were some of the same people currently decrying the results of climate change studies.
+In fact the scientists who made the mistakes of the tobacco era were
+<a href="http://en.wikipedia.org/wiki/Climate_change_denial#Tobacco_lobby">some of the same people</a>
+currently decrying the results of climate change studies.

 If you align with one of the three groups above, or a dozen others, you are the tobacco denier.
 Even if you're usually a good scientist.